symfony-cmf/symfony-cmf-docs/book/installation.rst

   ``layout.html.twig``.

 Again, this is simplified view of a very simple CMS built on top of Symfony CMF.
-To fully understand all the possibilities of the CMF, a careful look into each component is needed.
+To fully understand all the possibilities of the CMF, continue reading this Book section.

 If you want to review the contents of the PHPCR database you can use the following commands: